tanishkagupta-7/tanishkagupta-7/README.md

 ### 👩🏻‍💻 About Me

-- 🏫 Currently in 4th semester at **LNCT University**, Bhopal\
+- 🏫 Currently in 5th Semester at **LNCT University**, Bhopal
-- 🌱 Learning every day: Python, ML, and a bit of Web Dev!
+- 🌱 Learning every day: Python, ML, DSA with Python and a bit of Web Dev!
 - 💖 Love building impactful projects with logic + creativity

 ---